-Anthony Scaramucci Says Donald Trump Must Be ‘Quarantined’ From Media To Save The Economy
+Anthony Scaramucci Calls For Trump To Be Placed On ‘Verbal Communication Quarantine’

 Democratic presidential candidate Bernie Sanders made a similar call to action during Sunday night’s Democratic presidential debate, Mediaite reported.
 The Vermont Senator called for the silencing of Trump and said that the president is “undermining” the scientists and doctors who are trying to help Americans amid the coronavirus crisis.

 As reported by The Guardian, Trump’s response to the coronavirus has been criticized by many as ineffective and dangerous.
-Just one week after Trump urged the public to remain calm and claimed the virus would “go away,” the number of cases has exceeded 1,300, and at least 38 people have died.
+Just one week after he urged the public to remain calm and claimed the virus would “go away,” the number of cases has exceeded 1,300, and at least 38 people have died.
 In addition, the stock market has plunged harder than any other time since the 1987 Wall Street crash.

-Even among Trump’s supporters — some of whom don’t believe the hype surrounding the coronavirus danger — are reportedly worried that his handling of the crisis will cost him re-election.
+Even Trump’s supporters — some of whom don’t believe the hype surrounding the coronavirus danger — are reportedly worried that his handling of the crisis will cost him re-election.